The Superstar

 Think of the Ball Star as the Superstar's slightly more relaxed cousin.
 The leather is often softer, which means the break-in period is shorter.
 They tend to fit a little larger than the Superstar.

 These are for those who want a little extra lift.
-The Hi Star boasts a platform sole and is noticeably wider and longer than a Superstar in the same size.
+Boasts a platform sole and is noticeably wider and longer than a Superstar in the same size.
 You might feel like you have an extra half-size of room.

 Comfort-focused with narrower shape.
 Size up for wide feet.